yuvraajsj18/Operating-Systems/notes/threads/threads.md

 - **Process creation is heavy-weight while thread creation is light-weight.**

   Process creation requires the support of OS while threads are created using **thread libraries**.
-Creating process requires PCB creation for the new process and separate resources are needed.
+Creating a process requires PCB creation for the new process and separate resources are needed.
 Context switching is also required in case of processes.
 Thread creation is lightweight as they share all resources.

-  **A real world example** - **Web Server**
+  **A real-world example** - **Web Server**

   A web server may have several clients concurrently accessing it.
 If the server ran as a traditional single-threaded process, It would be able to service only one client at a time.

   One solution is to create a separate process to service each request.
-But **Process creation is time consuming and resource intensive** therefore it is better to use one process with multiple threads.
+But **Process creation is time-consuming and resource-intensive** therefore it is better to use one process with multiple threads.

   ![Server Client Threading](threads.assets/image-20200913135903406.png)